-Margaret Seymour is interested in the social and cultural characteristics of the digital realm and how these technologies transform our experience of lived time and space.
-She often uses digital media, but her artworks aren't 'screen-based'.
-Instead she draws on her background in Sculpture to create objects and installations that mirror some of the uncanny temporal and spatial displacements we experience living in an electronically connected world.
+Margaret Seymour is interested in the social and cultural characteristics of networked media, however her artworks aren't always 'screen-based'.
+Instead she creates objects and installations that echo the temporal and spatial displacements we experience living in an electronically connected world.

-Margaret Seymour won the Woollahra Small Sculpture Prize in 2011.
-Her works have been included in Have Your Say (Articulate Project Space, 2015), The Sceptical Image (SCA Galleries, University of Sydney, 2014), La Lune: Energy Producing Art (Long Reef Headland, Sydney, 2014), Electroscape: The Here and Now of Digital Art (107 Projects, Redfern, 2014) and she presented solo exhibitions Tracker (Articulate Project Space, Leichhardt) and Shiver and Disappear (Artereal Gallery Project Space, Rozelle) in 2013 and 2012 respectively.
+Transdisciplinary in nature, Margaret's works appear in group shows with a variety of themes: Footsteps in the Corridor (Articulate Project Space, 2018), The Sceptical Image (SCA Galleries, University of Sydney, 2014), La Lune: Energy Producing Art (Long Reef Headland, Sydney, 2014) and Electroscape: The Here and Now of Digital Art (107 Projects, Redfern, 2014).
+She also presented solo exhibitions Tracker at Articulate Project Space in 2013 and Shiver and Disappear at Artereal Gallery Project Space in 2012.

 SELECTED GRANTS, PRIZES, RESIDENCIES: